RoobeshRaoED/EX-2-Data-Manipulation-Language-DML-and-Data-Control-Language-DCL-Commands/README.md

 ```
 ### OUTPUT:

-### Q3) Display each name of the employee as “Name” and annual salary as “Annual Salary” (Note: Salary in emp table is the monthly salary)
+### Q3) Display each name of the employee as “Name” and annual salary as “Annual Salary” (Note: Salary in MANAGER table is the monthly salary)

 ### QUERY: